Publix eyeing pre-Thanksgiving opening for 4th new Charleston-area supermarket this year

 The mixed-use Oyster Park development in Mount Pleasant has landed a new tenant.

-Contemporary women's boutique Love Bella is now open at 1410 Shucker Circle off Ben Sawyer Boulevard and Rifle Range Road, according to Charles Constant with Robertson Howland Properties, which represented the property owner, an affiliate of Dewberry Capital of Atlanta.
+Contemporary women's boutique Love Bella is now open at 1410 Shucker Circle off Ben Sawyer Boulevard and Rifle Range Road, according to Charles Constant with Robertson Howland Properties, which represented the property owner, an affiliate of Dewberry Capital.
 The retailer has two other locations in New York.

 Mill thrill